Kotlin/kotlinx.coroutines/docs/topics/shared-mutable-state-and-concurrency.md

 [//]: # (title: Shared mutable state and concurrency)

-Coroutines can be executed concurrently using a multi-threaded dispatcher like the [Dispatchers.Default].
-It presents all the usual concurrency problems.
+Coroutines can be executed parallelly using a multi-threaded dispatcher like the [Dispatchers.Default].
+It presents all the usual parallelism problems.
 The main problem being synchronization of access to **shared mutable state**.
 Some solutions to this problem in the land of coroutines are similar to the solutions in the multi-threaded world, but others are unique.